Liddell and Scott:

 Ancient Greek Dictionary

-http://www.romansgohome.com/ancient-greek-dictionary is a similar tool for IOS it also boast a reverse search (ie. English Greek)
+http://www.romansgohome.com/ancient-greek-dictionary is a dictionary tool for IOS it also boast a reverse search (ie. English Greek)

 The Perseus project has made available online versions of Liddell and Scott Greek-English Dictionary as well as of the Intermediate Liddell and Scott.

-If you consult your Greek or Latin texts online you want to install the Alpheios plug-in, which adds Greek and Latin dictionaries, as well as automatic morphological analysis. https://alpheios.net/ Highly recommended.
+If you consult your Greek or Latin texts online you want to install the Alpheios plug-in for Chrome, Firefox and Safari which adds Greek and Latin dictionaries, as well as automatic morphological analysis. https://alpheios.net/ Highly recommended.

 Diogenes, the free PHI/ TLG search software incorporates the Perseus data and allows easy offline consultation of LSJ on Mac OS X, Windows, and Linux platforms.
 It also does one click morphological analysis.
 NB You'll need to have access to the PHI 7 CD Rom.